anzhao/xnat_uploader/README.md

 # xnat_uploader
-The bash scripts used to upload DICOM and non-DICOM data to your XNAT instance.
+The bash script used to upload large DICOM data to your XNAT instance using Chunked method.